Virginia Rape Defense Lawyer

 Virginia Rape Shield Statute

 Virginia law allows the defense to introduce evidence of the alleged victim’s prior sexual history in some instances.
+In cases involving minors, it is important to understand that a minor can be charged with sexual abuse, and these cases often require careful legal representation to protect the rights of all parties involved.

 Rape shield laws generally prevent the defense from introducing evidence of an alleged victim’s prior sexual history into evidence.
 But there are exceptions.
 Under Virginia Code § 18.2-67.7, the defense can introduce evidence of prior sexual conduct if the following conditions are met: